 Straightforward and Honest About Background

-There are few things that can deter people more than someone trying to inflate who they are.
+There are few things that turn people off more than someone trying to inflate who they are.
 People are savvy to know whether or not you are experienced in real estate.
 That being said, being new doesn’t mean you are not capable.
 Quite the contrary: focus on the attributes and other industry experience that not only demonstrate professionalism but a willingness to learn, grow and find the right answers.

-Even experienced real estate folks fall into the trap of feeling they need to supply an answer without doing research because they are the professional.
+Even experienced real estate folks fall into the trap of feeling they need to give an answer without doing research because they are the professional.
 Often this leads to incorrect or misleading information.
 Your desire to get it done right will go a long way.